groovemonkey/topologicalsort/README.md

 - smooth out the vertex registration and edge-adding flow -- maybe add a function that takes an adjacency list (or map) and does the uniqueness/presence-checking internally?
 Like graphWithVertices() in the test suite?
     - add exported functions with friendly names? `AddItem` (== RegisterVertex) and `AddDependency` (== AddEdge)?
 - TODO(dcohen) in a future version, `TopologicalSort()` should return the `graph.topoSortedOrder` (pointers, not string Keys or Data)
+- should the graph even keep a toposorted order?
+Or should that be dynamically generated and immediately returned?
+- does the graph struct make sense?
+Do we need vertices AND an adjacencylist?
+I think just the adjacencylist gives us vertices (adjacencylist keys are vertices)